-8. CO-OPERATION:
+8. CO-OPERATION:-

 In a socialistic pattern of society, co-operative institutions have a well-defined role as is outlined in Article 39 (b) of the Constitution of India.
-The objective of the co-operatives from the very beginning has been to improve the living standards of the poor and economic upliftment as well.
-So far as the credit structure is concerned, the State Co-operative Bank is serving the district of Kinnaur, Pangi and Bharmour of Chamba district.
+The objective of the cooperatives from the very beginning has been to improve the living standards of the poor and economic upliftment as well.
+So far as the credit structure is concerned, the State Cooperative Bank is serving the district of Kinnaur, Pangi and Bharmour of Chamba district.
 The Kangra Central Co-operative Bank is meeting the credit needs of the societies functioning in Lahaul and Spiti district.
 At the village level primary agriculture credit societies are catering the credit needs of their members.
 These societies are the members of Co-operative Banks.
 For Marketing of Agricultural Produce, the Primary Agricultural Credit Societies and Marketing Societies are involved and they have also undertaken distribution work of consumer articles and fertilizers.
 There are no Large Sized Multipurpose Societies (LAMPS) and farmer's service societies organised in these areas as recommended by Bawa Committee due to sparsely populated areas and difficult terrain.
 The process of re-organisation of primary agriculture credit societies have since been completed in these areas.

-There are in all 274 societies functioning in tribal areas which include 107 Primary Agri.
-Credit societies, 27 marketing societies, 31 consumer's stores and 99 other types of co-operative societies.
+There are in all 280 societies functioning in tribal areas which include 107 Primary Agri.
+Credit societies, 35 Marketing Societies, 30 Co-op.
+Consumer Stores, 43 Weavers Coop.
+Societies and 65 other types of co-operative societies.
 The co-operative movement is however, well organised and under taking the function of credit, marketing of Agriculture produce and distribution of essential and other consumer commodities.